 Quick Freshes is our regular Sunday almanac for the homeschool week ahead.
 Pick one or two (or more!) of the items below each week and use them to enrich your homeschooling schedule.
 Subscribe to our free homeschool newsletter to get posts like these delivered right to your mailbox each week.
 Visit our River Houses calendar page to print your own homeschool calendars and planners for the entire year.

-Tuesday (11 March 2025) — Today is the birthday of Vannevar Bush (1890–1974), one of the pioneering thinkers of the early computer age, who envisioned something like the World Wide Web all the way back in 1945 (he called it Memex). 🖥
+Wednesday (11 March 2026) — Today is the birthday of Vannevar Bush (1890–1974), one of the pioneering thinkers of the early computer age, who envisioned something like the World Wide Web all the way back in 1945 (he called it Memex). 🖥️️ And our Wednesday tour of American Heritage Sites this week will take you to Everglades National Park in Florida. 🇺🇸

 🥂 🎂 OUR WEEKLY TOAST is in honor of Einstein’s birthday: “Here’s to the clever: may they be with us ever.”